jasonmimick-aws/strands-agents-samples/01-getting-started/10-agent-observability-and-evaluation/datadog/README.md

 1. Review the Jupyter notebooks to understand the integration patterns
 2. Follow the instructions in [adot/README.md](adot/README.md) to deploy the ADOT collector
 3. Configure your Datadog API key in the `.env` file
-4. Run one of the provided scripts to execute the sample with Datadog integration
+4. Run the [DatadogObservabilityStrandsAgents.ipynb](DatadogObservabilityStrandsAgents.ipynb) notebook to execute the sample with Datadog integration

 ## Requirements